You are here

 Have the Library Visit You!

 We are also able to visit you and your group, to give a presentation about the library and all it has to offer.
-For more information, and to arrange a time to visit, please contact:
+To arrange for a visitor from the library to come to your school or event, please fill out the online request form.

 Frequently Asked Questions